Sh4nglj/IS6200_Review/cheatsheet/S03 Ethereum.md

 - **Keywords**: Decentralized Social Media
 - **Explanation**: Decentralized social media is like users storing their own posts without relying on platforms.
 - **Example**: Bob publishes content on Lens, with data stored on Ethereum that platforms cannot delete.

----

-## 8. 快速问答（Quick Q&As）

-Below are questions and answers from the document, with additional explanations:

-1. **Is Ethereum programmable, but Bitcoin is not?** Yes
-   - Ethereum supports Solidity, while Bitcoin only supports simple scripts.
-2. **Was Ethereum publicly sold because of PoS?** No
-   - Ethereum raised funds through an ICO (Initial Coin Offering) and launched in 2015 using PoW.
-3. **Have Bitcoin and Ethereum never been successfully attacked?** No
-   - Ethereum suffered the DAO attack, while Bitcoin's network hasn't been directly attacked, but exchanges are frequently hacked.
-4. **Is creating an Ethereum address free?** Yes
-   - Similar to Bitcoin, generating an address costs nothing.
-5. **Do full nodes need to store all smart contract code?** Yes
-   - Full nodes need to synchronize the entire blockchain, including contract code.
-6. **Will erroneous smart contracts (such as infinite loops) cause network failure?** No
-   - Gas limits prevent infinite loops.
-7. **Can smart contracts be modified after deployment?** No
-   - Unless using proxy contracts.
-8. **If Gas is insufficient for a transaction, will Gas be refunded?** No
-   - Gas is used to pay for computation already performed and is not refunded.
-9. **Do Rollups store all transaction details on the main chain?** Yes
-   - Rollups submit compressed data to the main chain, ensuring transparency.
-10. **Are reentrancy attacks illegal?** No
-    - Exploiting technical vulnerabilities isn't necessarily illegal, but may be unethical.
-11. **Did Ethereum fork into Ethereum Classic because of PoS?** No
-    - The fork occurred due to the 2016 DAO attack, with the classic version opposing the rollback.
-12. **Does attacking Ethereum require 51% stake?** No
-    - 33% stake can disrupt consensus.

-- **Explanation**: These questions test understanding of Ethereum mechanisms, such as Gas, PoS, and security vulnerabilities.
-- **Example**: Alice's transaction failed due to insufficient Gas, resulting in a loss of 0.01 ETH, but the network was unaffected.

----

-## 9. 总结与关键词 (Summary and Keywords)

-Ethereum has expanded blockchain applications through smart contracts and Turing completeness, with PoS improving energy efficiency, and Layer 1 (sharding) and Layer 2 (Rollups, sidechains) solving scalability issues.
-However, smart contract vulnerabilities and potential PoS attacks (such as the 33% attack) require vigilance.
-Colored Coins and Ordinal Theory demonstrate Bitcoin's extension potential, but Ethereum has advantages in programmability and DApps.

-**Key English terminology**:
-- Ethereum
-- Programmable Blockchain
-- Smart Contracts
-- Turing Complete
-- EVM
-- The Merge
-- Proof-of-Stake (PoS)
-- Colored Coins
-- Bitcoin 2.0
-- Mastercoin
-- Satoshi
-- Milli-satoshi
-- Ordinal Theory
-- Ordinal Number
-- Inscription
-- Non-fungible
-- SegWit
-- Taproot
-- Difficulty Adjustment
-- Halving
-- Cycle
-- Conjunction
-- Decentralized Blockchain
-- Consensus Algorithm
-- Medium of Exchange
-- Store of Value
-- Validator
-- Stake
-- Gas Fees
-- Nothing at Stake
-- Slashing
-- Finality
-- Double-spending
-- 33% Attack
-- 51% Attack
-- Double Voting
-- Blockchain Trilemma
-- Decentralization
-- Security
-- Scalability
-- Sharding
-- Proto-Danksharding
-- Throughput
-- Rollups
-- Optimistic Rollups
-- ZK-Rollups
-- Challenge Period
-- Arbitrum
-- Sidechains
-- Polygon PoS
-- Block Time
-- Super Nodes
-- Proxy Contract
-- Full Node
-- Reentrancy Attack
-- Storage Collision
-- Centralized
-- Tor
-- Onion Routing
-- Relay Nodes
-- Decentralized Social Media

----

-## 10. 补充说明 (Additional Notes)

-- **Course Background**: City University of Hong Kong's course follows the philosophy of "Professional · Creative · For The World," encouraging exploration of blockchain technology.
-- **Further Learning**:
-  - Read the Ethereum white paper (https://ethereum.org/en/whitepaper/).
-  - Visit https://ethereum.org/en/developers/docs/ for development resources.
-  - Experience Polygon sidechain wallets (such as MetaMask) for low-fee transactions.